 If no further incident is reported involving the same offender after the second or further incident, his/her data will be irrevocably deleted the system after the three-month period following the date of the latest incident.

 The above ‘policy’ can be varied according to the preferences of each participating police force, for example, to allow for two or more warnings before the first FPN is issued, or to change the period of data retention.
-However, the National Police Chief’s Council and College of Policing have proposed that a single consistent approach to policing Coronavirus ASB is adopted throughout England and Wales, and the System can ensure that all participating forces work to that policy if agreed.
+However, the National Police Chief’s Council and College of Policing have proposed that a single consistent approach to policing Covid ASB is adopted throughout England and Wales, and the System can ensure that all participating forces work to that policy if agreed.

 The above is a variant of the ‘Two Card’ exclusion policy used by many local private crime reduction schemes throughout the UK.
 The Two Card policy is proven to be effective both in non-coercively encouraging potential and first- time offenders not to re-offend, as well as identifying and effectively managing prolific offenders.

-It is proposed that the COVID ASB scheme is disabled and all personal data therein irrevocably deleted with 24 hours of the formal lifting of COVID-related restrictions by the government.
+It is proposed that the Covid ASB scheme is disabled and all personal data therein irrevocably deleted with 24 hours of the formal lifting of Covid-related restrictions by the government.